-Have other Volunteer Opportunities you would like to recommend?
-Contact Honors Teaching Fellow Chloe O'Bryan (email@example.com) and let her know!
+Have other Volunteer Opportunities you would like to recommend, or any other general inquiries?
+Contact the Honors Teaching Fellows at firstname.lastname@example.org!

 Looking back, I can see how the thread that began in 251 traces through the rest of my work in college and grad school – a Bachelors in Interdisciplinary Studies, a certificate in Citizenship and Social Responsibility, and a masters in Religious Studies were each opportunities for me to keep exploring what makes communities grow.
 I LOVE this class and highly recommend it.

 This form of course learning was one of the most helpful and useful I’ve had this semester.
 I think this is an excellent opener for the Honors College and taking it as a sophomore really opened my eyes to what I’m being asked to read and contribute to as an adult and student.